-If your child becomes ill or has had an accident in school we will ring the named persons, in priority order, as stated on your child's record details form.
+If your child is ill whilst at school, or involved in an accident, we will attempt to contact you immediately.
+Please make sure that contact numbers are kept up to date.
+We will ring the named persons, in priority order, as stated on your child's record details form.

-The Home School Agreement
+Our Home School Agreement